How to Refresh your Space with Seasonal Decor

 Here are some types of flowers and other natural accents to think about for every season:

-• Summer - Sunny landscapes and photos of green spaces work great for summertime
+- Summer - Sunny landscapes, bright botanicals, and photos of lush green spaces

 Example Rooms Decorated for Each Season